nickkimer/MLfinalproject-taxis/README.md

 # MLfinalproject-taxis

 This is a very quick exploration of the publicly available NYC data set and contains a very quick regression analysis using two methods.
+Optimization of the GBM hyperparameters is done through grid search.
 Computation was done utilizing AWS EC2 instances in R.

 ## Motivation